dwmkerr/hacker-laws/README.md

 If you have found these concepts interesting, you may enjoy the following books.

+- [Clean Code - Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code) - One of the most well respected books on how to write clean, maintainable code.
 - [Extreme Programming Installed - Ron Jeffries, Ann Anderson, Chet Hendrikson](https://www.goodreads.com/en/book/show/67834) - Covers the core principles of Extreme Programming.
-- [The Mythical Man Month - Frederick P. Brooks Jr.](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) - A classic volume on software engineering.
-[Brooks' Law](#brooks-law) is a central theme of the book.
 - [Gödel, Escher, Bach: An Eternal Golden Braid - Douglas R. Hofstadter.](https://www.goodreads.com/book/show/24113.G_del_Escher_Bach) - This book is difficult to classify.
 [Hofstadter's Law](#hofstadters-law) is from the book.
+- [Structure and Interpretation of Computer Programs - Harold Abelson, Gerald Jay Sussman, Julie Sussman](https://www.goodreads.com/book/show/43713) - If you were a comp sci or electical engineering student at MIT or Cambridge this was your intro to programming.
+Widely reported as being a turning point in people's lives.
 - [The Cathedral and the Bazaar - Eric S. Raymond](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) - a collection of essays on open source.
 This book was the source of [Linus's Law](#linuss-law).
 - [The Dilbert Principle - Scott Adams](https://www.goodreads.com/book/show/85574.The_Dilbert_Principle) - A comic look at corporate America, from the author who created the [Dilbert Principle](#the-dilbert-principle).
+- [The Mythical Man Month - Frederick P. Brooks Jr.](https://www.goodreads.com/book/show/13629.The_Mythical_Man_Month) - A classic volume on software engineering.
+[Brooks' Law](#brooks-law) is a central theme of the book.
 - [The Peter Principle - Lawrence J. Peter](https://www.goodreads.com/book/show/890728.The_Peter_Principle) - Another comic look at the challenges of larger organisations and people management, the source of [The Peter Principle](#the-peter-principle).
-- [Structure and Interpretation of Computer Programs - Harold Abelson, Gerald Jay Sussman, Julie Sussman](https://www.goodreads.com/book/show/43713) - If you were a comp sci or electical engineering student at MIT or Cambridge this was your intro to programming.
-Widely reported as being a turning point in people's lives.

 ## Online Resources